diffbot/docs/docs/explain-how-long-crawl-site.md

 The most convenient way to improve performance of Crawlbot is by using [crawling and processing patterns](guides-patterns) (or regular expressions) to specify exactly which sections of a site to crawl and process.

 For instance, if you are only interested in a specific subdomain, make sure that your crawl pattern or regular expression limits your crawling to that subdomain.
+See [Improving Crawl Efficiency](explain-improving-crawl-efficiency) for more tips.

 In limited cases ignoring a site’s `robots.txt` instruction is possible, but generally only with permission of the site to be crawled.